dbrgn/angular-inview/README.md

   visibility should be considered when marking an element as visible or not (default false).

+- `considerDocumentFocus`: A boolean indicating whether or not the document focus should be considered when marking an element as visible or not (default false).

 ### InViewContainer

 Use `in-view-container` when you have a scrollable container that contains `in-view`